 Anyone, whether acting as a member of an organization or on his/her own, may plan a program.
-The following steps must be followed in order for the event to be recognized by the University:
+The following steps must be followed for the event to be recognized by the University:

 - 1. Read the Student Leader Handbook for tips and guidelines to ensure that your program is a success. - 2.
-Obtain and complete an Authorization Form for Student Activities from the Office of Student Activities and Orientation or complete the online form. - 3.
-Submit it to the Office of Student Activities and Orientation for approval.
+Complete the event authorization on Campus Groups, Rivier's student engagement platform. - 3.
+Wait for approval from the Office of Student Engagement.